djnavarro/learning-cpp/notes/chapter-01.md

 ## Conditionals

 Okay, back to the development of ideas in the book.
+Next up is conditional branching, which comes in a few different forms.

+### `if/else` statements

-Next up is conditional branching, and the basic syntax is deeply familiar to anyone who has programmed in... pretty much any language I guess.
+the basic syntax is deeply familiar to anyone who has programmed in... pretty much any language I guess.
 The first example in the book shows a cascading if statement like this:

 ``` cpp
 if (value > 4) {